 We sat down with the Product Design Director at ConsenSys Sarah Baker Mills to talk about designing for blockchain and the challenges that come with it.

 Remote Communication Tips for Designers

 No reason to beat around the bush: remote communication is no piece of cake!
+It can come with some advantages but also disadvantages.
 Being in our private or professional life, it is nothing close to physical meeting in real time.
-Using e-mails or chats often causes misunderstandings.
+The remote communication disadvantages may include using e-mails or chats which can often cause misunderstandings.
 Indeed, in our today’s real time connected world, Skype, Google hangout and many more, sometimes make us forget the difference.
 We just can’t share all emotions and meaning using a bunch of emoticons.
 Also, important information can be misread or forgotten in a lengthy message or/and thanks to Slack/Skype and other chat platform it is not rare to miss an inbox notification.
 Finally - the lack of prompt and accurate answering from your interlocutor can be really overwhelming (especially when we work in the different time zones and we need answer right now!).
 In this blog post I give you 4 tips to overcome those daily communication problems that designer often encounter with clients (or their team).

 I-From the very beginning, make the design process clear for your client